PL0w/Calculator/README.md

 ###### Insight
 I realize writing a simple calculator requires a little more brain power than I initially thought.
 Nothing too complex.
 For example, we do not know the amount of numbers in an equation.
-(5 + 5), (5 + 5 + 5), (5 / 2 + 3 + etc), therefore, take into account what has been entered and have yet to be entered.
+(5 + 5), (5 + 5 + 5), (5 / 2 + 3 + etc), therefore, taking into account what has been entered and have yet to be entered allows for a dynamic user experience.